mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Leaf Node Validation

-The validity of a LeafNode needs to be verified at a few stages:
+The validity of a LeafNode needs to be verified at the following stages:

 * When a LeafNode is downloaded in a KeyPackage, before it is used to add the client to the group